anywhichway/lazui/docs/lazui.md

 ### Pushed Content

-Although content can be polled using `lz:on="load interval:<ms>"`, it is often more efficient to use pushed content.
+Although content can be polled using `lz:trigger="load interval:<ms>"`, it is often more efficient to use pushed content.

 Three types of pushed content are supported: